Anu-Chakrabortyt/demo-delta/README.md

 # demo-delta
-this is the demo reppo
+This is the demo reppo.